ritikk7/CourseGPT/README.md

 - Gamified Social Habit Tracker
 - CourseGPT <-- Chosen

-### Project Description
+## Project Description

+CourseGPT is an educational app designed to support students by providing on-demand access to their course information.
+It offers an interface for students to ask questions related to course content and receive informative replies.

 #### Who is it for?

-CourseGPT is meant to provide students on demand access to all of their course information and lessons.
+CourseGPT facilitates students' access to all of their course information and lessons.
 Not only does this support student learning, but it also alleviates professor workload.

 #### What will it do?
 (What "human activity" will it support?)